icg-gravwaves/lisa_premerger_paper/README.md

 ## Reproducing our analysis
 Here we discuss each of the parts of the analysis presented in the paper, and how each part can be reproduced.

+We provide (FIXME: not yet in all cases) scripts used to submit the jobs to a job scheduler.
+For our analysis, availability of resources was not uniform over time so this is sometimes provided as slurm scripts, and sometimes as condor submit files.

 ### Reproducing the analysis environment
 We plan to have a docker image, but we also provide instructions here so that if the user wants to use our work as a basis for development, that is possible